jmagman/flutter-wiki/Using-custom-embedders-with-the-Flutter-CLI.md

 ### That's it

-After that, the device is configured and if you run `flutter devices`, it should show your custom device there.
-(If it is reachable)
+After that, the device is configured and if you run `flutter devices`, it should show your custom device there (if it is reachable).

 You should be able to run apps on your device using `flutter run -d devicename` or using your IDE.